Rehan-Tabarik/professional-certificates-portfolio/README.md

 # 🌱 Continuous Learning

 I believe that continuous learning is essential for becoming a well-rounded engineer and leader.
-This repository will continue to grow as I complete new certifications in Electrical Engineering, PCB Design, Robotics, Artificial Intelligence, Embedded Systems, Leadership, and Professional Development.
+This repository will continue to grow as I complete new certifications in Electrical Engineering, PCB Design, Robotics, Artificial Intelligence, Machine Learning, Embedded Systems, Leadership, and Professional Development.

 ---

 ## 📬 Connect With Me

-Feel free to connect with me on **LinkedIn** and explore my other GitHub repositories showcasing engineering projects, PCB design, robotics, embedded systems, and software development.
+Feel free to connect with me on **LinkedIn** and explore my other GitHub repositories showcasing engineering projects, PCB design, robotics, embedded systems, machine learning, and software development.

 ⭐ *Thank you for visiting my certifications portfolio!*